caseyltaylor/caseyltaylor.github.io/research.md

 title: Current Research
 subtitle:
 ---
 This year I received funding along with my PhD supvisors Professor Peter Banks and Professor Dieter Hochuli to build on some of our research on urban **tick ecology**, including findings that emerged during my PhD.
 With support from the [Hermon Slade Foundation](http://www.hermonslade.org.au/) we will be exploring the role of **introduced black rats** in urban tick dynamics.

 <img src="/images/Black _rat_henry_credit.JPG" width="400" height="280" align="center">

 Image credit: _Henry Lydecker_

-The Australian paralysis tick (_Ixodes holocyclus_), is a generalist and can feed on many species.
-But our recent work shows that introduced black rats (_Rattus rattus_) are abundant in urban tick hot spots, host high numbers of juvenile Australian ticks, and may play a key role in driving urban tick dynamics.
-Black rats are common in peri-urban bushland and backyards where residents regularly encounter ticks.
-However, we lack the knowledge required to make evidence-informed decisions around managing ticks.
+The Australian paralysis tick (_Ixodes holocyclus_), is a generalist that can feed on many species.
+Our recent work shows that introduced black rats (_Rattus rattus_) are abundant in urban tick hot spots, can carry high numbers of juvenile ticks, and may play a key role in driving urban tick dynamics.
+Our camera trapping revealed that black rats are highly active in peri-urban bushland and backyards where residents regularly encounter ticks.
+But we lack the knowledge required to make evidence-informed decisions around managing ticks.

 <img src="/images/BR_ticks.png" width="500" height="200" align="center">